 Two Things to Do After an Accident in a Rideshare Vehicle

 Do two things after you’re in a crash.
 First, seek medical care.
 Don’t put this off.
 You might feel fine, and hopefully, you are fine.
 Your health is most important, so you need to have a doctor be the one to say you’re injury-free.
 Even then, some injuries don’t appear immediately.
 Injuries like whiplash take hours or days to appear.
 That’s normal, but it presents the argument that the injury happened somewhere else.
 If you have proof you saw a doctor right after the accident, it’s going to be harder for an insurance company to deny your claim saying you got the injury elsewhere.

-Second, schedule a consultation with an experienced personal injury attorney.
+Second, schedule a consultation with an experienced Denver rideshare accident lawyer.
 Look for a law firm that specializes in car accident law.
 Don’t let stress become overwhelming.
-The attorneys at Jordan, Herington & Rowley represent you and your family.
+The rideshare accident attorneys at Jordan, Herington & Rowley represent you and your family.
 They’ll fight to make sure your medical bills, property damages, and lost wages are covered.
 They’ll go through the possible avenues from the commercial policies to the driver’s personal insurance policies and make sense of who should pay for your injuries and losses.
 Call to schedule a free consultation.